My senior horse has trouble standing comfortably for the Farrier. What can I do?

 - Talk to your Veterinarian about giving your horse some medicinal comfort before the Farrier comes.
 There are loads of pain reliving options (like NSAIDS as well as other medicines), and your Veterinarian can help you pick the best one.
 Your Veterinarian can also give you an estimate of how long it takes before the different options “kick in” so you can time it just right.

 - Use a padded hoof boot on a sore leg or hoof.
-For example, if your horse has an injury on the right leg, use a padded hoof boot on that leg so that when the farrier is working on the left leg, the standing right leg is more comfortable.
+For example, if your horse has an injury on the right leg, use a padded hoof boot on that leg so that when the farrier is working on the left leg, the standing injured leg is more comfortable.
 This is especially true for bruised soles and abscesses.

 Prop up and support injured limbs during farrier visits.
 Hoof boots are one option.